docker/docs/content/manuals/security/for-admins/single-sign-on/connect.md

 - You have an account set up with an IdP
 - You have completed the steps in the [Configure single sign-on](../single-sign-on/configure.md) guide

-## Step one: Complete an SSO connection in Docker
+## Step one: Create an SSO connection in Docker

 >[!NOTE]
 >